 - According to the U.S. Senate, “…Congress should enact a comprehensive and effective national program of mandatory, market-based limits and incentives on emissions of greenhouse gases that slow, stop, and reverse the growth of such emissions at a rate and in a manner that will not significantly harm the United States economy and will encourage comparable action by other nations…”15

-- Due to the Consolidated Appropriations Act of 2008, large emitters of GHGs in the U.S. must report emissions to the EPA.17
+- Due to the Consolidated Appropriations Act of 2008, large emitters of GHGs in the U.S. must report emissions to the EPA.16

-- Climate change action plans have been enacted by 34 states and D.C.18
+- Climate change action plans have been enacted by 33 states and D.C.21

-Stabilizing atmosphere CO2 concentrations cannot be accomplished without significant changes in energy production and use.
-Effective mitigation cannot be achieved without individual agencies working collectively towards reduction goals.2 Stabilization wedges are one method of illustrating GHG reduction strategies; each wedge represents 1 billion tons of carbon avoided per year over 50 years.3
+Stabilizing atmospheric CO2 concentrations requires changes in energy production and use.
+Effective mitigation cannot be achieved without individual agencies working collectively towards reduction goals.10 Stabilization wedges are one display of GHG reduction strategies; each wedge represents 1 billion tons of carbon avoided in 2054.25

-- Fuel Switching: Switching power plants and vehicles to less carbon-intensive fuels can achieve emission reductions in the short-term.
-For instance, switching from an average coal plant to a natural gas combined cycle (NGCC) plant can reduce CO2 emissions by approximately 50%.10
+- Fuel Switching: Switching power plants and vehicles to less carbon-intensive fuels can achieve emission reductions quickly.
+For instance, switching from an average coal plant to a natural gas combined cycle plant can reduce CO2 emissions by approximately 50%.10

-- Capturing and Storing Emissions: CO2 can be captured from large point sources during both pre- and post-combustion of fossil fuels.
-Once CO2 is separated, it can be stored underground.22 Alternatively through climate intervention strategies, existing CO2 can be removed from the atmosphere through various Carbon Dioxide Removal (CDR) technologies and methodologies such as direct air capture and sequestration, bioenergy with carbon capture and sequestration, land management strategies, as well as many other methods.23
+- Capturing and Storing Emissions: CO2 can be captured from large point sources both pre- and post-combustion of fossil fuels.
+Once CO2 is separated, it can be stored underground depending on the geology of a site.
+Currently, CO2 is used in enhanced oil recovery (EOR), but long-term storage technologies remain expensive.27 Alternatively, existing CO2 can be removed from the atmosphere through Negative Emissions Technologies and approaches such as direct air capture and sequestration, bioenergy with carbon capture and sequestration, and land management strategies.28

-- In the U.S., residential homes and personal vehicles are responsible for 32% of total GHG emissions.4 There are many actions that individuals can take to reduce their daily GHG emissions; many involve energy conservation and can also save money.
+- There are many actions that individuals can take to reduce their GHG emissions; many involve energy conservation and also save money.

-- Choose a fuel-efficient vehicle and keep your car well maintained, including properly inflated tires.24
+- Choose a fuel-efficient or electric vehicle and keep your car well maintained, including properly inflated tires.29

-- Decrease the amount you drive by using public transportation, walking, riding a bike, telecommuting, or living closer to your work.
-Leaving your car at home for two days a week can prevent 4,000 lbs of CO2 emissions per year.24
+- Decrease the amount you drive by using public transportation, riding a bike, walking, or telecommuting.
+For a 20-mile round trip commute, switching to public transit can prevent 4,800 lbs of CO2 emissions per year.29

-- Ask your energy supplier about options for purchasing energy from renewable sources.
+- Ask your electricity supplier about options for purchasing energy from renewable sources.